BlockchainCourseNTU/resource/development/1IntroToSolidity.md

 1. <a href="https://drive.google.com/file/d/1ceFHDQyZB7WUP-EMnUbki3Ooir1ULBz0/view">Blockchain@Berkeley Slides</a>

 2. <a href="https://docs.google.com/presentation/d/10f86TBXPca66OE_xw2f2W9ZOVLkp8KR8iLkw7xdQElI/edit?usp=sharing">Blockchain@NTU Slides</a>

-<a href="https://cryptozombies.io/">CryptoZombies</a> is a game-based tutorial that teaches you all things technical about blockchains and also, how to make smart contracts in Solidity.

 <a href="https://ethernaut.openzeppelin.com/">Ethernaut</a> is a CTF-style game focused on smart contract development and security.